dr-marek-jaskula/ProgrammingTheoryUniversity/RabbitMq/CompetingConsumerPattern.md

 ﻿## Competing Consumer Pattern

 This is a common messaging pattern.
 It is also known as "Work Queue".
 It is often used to distribute time consuming tasks among multiple workers.
-This concept is important in web applications, where it is usually impossible to wait for a long task to complete during a short HTTP request window.
+(Share messages across multiple consumers) This concept is important in web applications, where it is usually impossible to wait for a long task to complete during a short HTTP request window.

 Another benefit of this approach is a scalability.